crawles/markdown_preview/test.md

 ### Acknowledgements

 Thank you to Scott Hajek, Greg Tam, and Srivatsan Ramanujam, along with the rest of the Pivotal Data Science team for their help in developing this library.
-This library was also inspired from the work of the [ipython-sql](https://github.com/catherinedevlin/ipython-sql) [sparkmagic](https://github.com/jupyter-incubator/sparkmagic) libraries.
+This library was also inspired from the work of the [ipython-sql](https://github.com/catherinedevlin/ipython-sql) and [sparkmagic](https://github.com/jupyter-incubator/sparkmagic) libraries.